-Melbourne Water is leading the development of the Yarra Strategic Plan (Burndap Birrarung burndap umarkoo) 2021–31, which will give effect to the community’s long-term vision for the Yarra and support collaborative management of the river and its lands.
+Melbourne Water is the lead agency for implementing the Yarra Strategic Plan (Burndap Birrarung burndap umarkoo) 2022–32.
+The plan gives effect to the community’s long-term vision for the Yarra and supports collaborative management of the river and its lands.

-The bi-lingual title ‘Burndap Birrarung burndap umarkoo’, which means ‘good for the Yarra is good for all’ in the Woi-wurrung language, reflects the strong partnership with Traditional Owners in the plan’s development and implementation.
+The bi-lingual title, ‘Burndap Birrarung burndap umarkoo’, means ‘good for the Yarra is good for all’ in the Woi-wurrung language.
+This reflects the strong partnership with Traditional Owners in the plan’s development and implementation.

 Developing the plan

-During phase 1, the Yarra River Community Assembly was formed to write the vision for the Yarra.
-The assembly, made up of 24 people drawn from communities along the river, took the findings from the broad community engagement and drafted the vision that sits at the heart of the plan.
+Made up of 24 people from communities along the river, the Assembly took the findings from broad community engagement and drafted the vision that sits at the heart of the plan.

-The Act required a panel process for independent consideration of submissions relating to the draft plan’s land use framework.
-The Panel, which was appointed by the Minister for Water, heard submissions in May and June 2020.
-Their report was provided to the Minister in July 2020.
+The panel, appointed by the Minister for Water, heard submissions in May and June 2020.
+Their report was provided to the Minister in July 2020:

-The Yarra Strategic Plan was finalised based on feedback received through consultation and the recommendations from the independent panel appointed by the Minister for Water.
+The Yarra Strategic Plan was finalised based on feedback from consultation and the recommendations from the independent panel appointed by the Minister for Water.

-The plan has been endorsed by the eight local councils, seven state government agencies and six committees of management, who collectively have committed to implementing the plan in partnership with the Traditional Owners on their Country.
-The plan has subsequently been provided to the government for approval prior to implementation.
+The plan was endorsed by the 8 local councils, 7 state government agencies and 6 committees of management, who collectively have committed to implementing the plan in partnership with the Traditional Owners on their Country.
+It was then provided to the government for endorsement by the relevant ministers and approved for implementation.

-Additional information on development of the plan and protection of the Yarra River (Birrarung) is available on the Department of Environment, Land, Water and Planning (DELWP) website.
+More information on development of the plan and protection of the Yarra River (Birrarung) is available on the Department Energy, Environment and Climate Action website.